 Bairro Alto and Chiado are such close neighbors that I had no notion of when Ana and I crossed out of one and into the other.
-As I learned when I returned to the U.S., they are so close that many guides couple the two – although the Metro joins Chiado with Baixa.
-In some ways, it might be fair to call Chiado simultaneously the oldest and newest of Lisbon’s neighborhoods with an old/new stage in between.
+As I learned when I returned to the U S, they are so close that many guides couple the two – although the Metro joins Chiado with Baixa.
+In some ways, it might be fair to call Chiado simultaneously the oldest but also among the newest of Lisbon’s neighborhoods.

 In a previous post I noted that Neolithic people had settled on the west coast of Portugal some 10,000 years BP.
 It’s possible they established small communities in the area of Lisbon but no evidence has yet been uncovered.
 Similarly, while little evidence remains today and the hill hadn’t yet received its toponym, Romans were among the earliest residents of Chiado – land they would have chosen because it was agriculturally fertile.
 In fact, the area was mainly agricultural through the middle ages including the time of the ouster of the Moorish Muslims from the west coast of Portugal (AKA the Reconquista) by Afonso Henriques who, as you now know, became Portugal’s first king in the twelfth century.